What is Vectoring Technology

 Most other AVM modems are not vector-friendly or vector-compliant.
 The reason is simple enough: the restrictions that Proximus applied to the certification procedure, making it almost impossible to whitelist more non-Proximus CPE.
 For every extra CPE + chipset + firmware combination—even if part of them are the same as of FRITZ!Box 7360—the whole certification process has to be passed and price has to be paid, but despite that obstacle edpnet has worked hard and got 7 newer FRITZ!Box models certified, as well.

 These are not—and will not be—vector-compliant.
 Nevertheless, they are and will be vector-friendly, provided that they are equipped with the latest vector-friendly version of the modem firmware.

 These are vectoring-compliant and allow to benefit from vectoring technology.

 In case your CPE is not one of the above, you have two options: you either obtain one of the above mentioned VDSL2 CPE’s or you do not and will be put on the fallback profile as soon as vectoring is being activated on the ROP you are connected to.
-Note that FRITZ!Box 7360, 7490 and 7430 can be put in bridge mode, which means that you can install the modem between your current CPE and the xDSL network.
+Note that all certified FRITZ!Box models can be put in bridge mode, which means that you can install the modem between your current CPE and the xDSL network.
 This way you can keep your current modem configuration / settings, and avoid the risk of automatically being put on the fallback profile once vectoring is being activated.
 Sagem can be also put in bridge mode, but you should keep in mind that since it is not vector-compliant hardware, it will permit to keep actual VDSL2 profile, but not to obtain any higher speeds.

 Basically it will have effect on all VDSL2 lines, no matter the distance from the street cabinet.
 This means that every VDSL customer needs at least a Proximus whitelisted vectoring-friendly CPE.